The SimpliSafe Security System.

-The SimpliCam, our home security camera, is the final piece of the system to install.
-With our professional monitoring plan, our alarm receiving centre uses the SimpliCam(s) to visually verify an incident.
+Our indoor home security camera is the final piece of the system to install.
+With our professional monitoring plan, our professional monitoring centre uses the Indoor Camera(s) to visually verify an incident.
 Therefore we recommend they are placed in key areas an intruder is likely to pass by.

 Always have one near your front and back door.
 And you can add some others around the house too.
 Let us take you on a walk through…

-When signed up to our Pro Premium plan, our alarm receiving centre visually confirms an incident via the SimpliCam and can request police or fire service dispatch.
+When signed up to our Pro Premium plan, our professional monitoring centre visually confirms an incident via the Indoor Camera and can request police or fire service dispatch.
 Here's how it works:

 When a sensor triggers the alarm, the Base Station will sound and send a signal through to our professional monitoring centre.